 Takeout-Style Sesame Noodles

-More on the sauce… it is made with toasted sesame oil, gluten-free tamari, creamy natural peanut butter, fresh lemon juice, brown sugar, fresh ginger, fresh garlic and a touch of chile-garlic sauce for heat.
-It’s the perfect mix of salty, sweet, tangy & spicy and so YUMMY!
+It is made with toasted sesame oil, gluten-free tamari, creamy natural peanut butter, fresh lemon juice, brown sugar, fresh ginger, fresh garlic and a touch of chile-garlic sauce for heat.

-¼ teaspoon chile-garlic sauce (can add up to 1 teaspoon if you want extra heat)
+¼ teaspoon chile-garlic sauce (can add up to 1 teaspoon if you want extra heat but I personally find ¼ teaspoon perfect)

 1 12 oz box gluten-free spaghetti